steven-freed/freedactive/README.md

 to your web app by adding the script tag with the Redux library location\
 https://unpkg.com/redux@latest/dist/redux.min.js

-Please see https://github.com/steven-freed/freedactive/tree/master/examples/state-redux for examples using Redux.\
+Please see https://github.com/steven-freed/freedactive/tree/master/examples/state-redux for an example using Redux.\
 Or\
 See Redux documentation vanilla example for more information\